 After Estonia, Latvia and Lithuania joined the EU and NATO, the authority of decision-making on several matters changed, scope widened, and the everyday co-operation between officials involved an increased number of partners within the framework of the co-operation area.

 In recent years the most important cooperation topics have been foreign and security policy, defence cooperation, energy, and transport.
 Cooperation in the field of economics has become more project-based, relying on common interests.
 The joint endeavours of the Baltic states are pragmatic and practical.

 The chairmanship rotates at the beginning of each calendar year and the chairing country actively coordinates co-operation on all levels.
-In 2016 the chairing country was Latvia.
-In 2017 Estonia coordinated the trilateral co-operation and as of 1 January Lithuania took over the Chairmanship in the Baltic Council of Ministers.
+In 2019 the chairing country is Latvia.
+In 2018 Lithuania coordinated the trilateral co-operation and in 2020 Estonia will take over the Chairmanship in the Baltic Council of Ministers.

-The priorities for Baltic cooperation during Estonia’s chairmanship in 2018 are:
+The priorities for Baltic cooperation during Latvia’s chairmanship in 2019 are:

-- continuation of ensuring the interests of the Baltic states in the European Union.
+- protection of common interests in the European Union.